The little house cow herd in the picture above is made up of Pixie, her bull calf, Tinaroo, and our foster heifer calf, Coco. This is Pixie’s story.

-The mastitis causing bacteria, meanwhile, stayed hiding in Pixie’s udder, incubating there, waiting for her next lactation[iv] and for a moment of weakness in her immune defences.
+The mastitis causing bacteria, meanwhile, stayed hiding in Pixie’s udder incubating there, waiting for her next lactation3 and for a moment of weakness in her immune defenses.

 I was foolish enough to put Pixie back to the bull after she weaned her first calf, and along came Pixie-offspring-number-two.

-Right after this calf was born, Pixie got milk fever – a metabolic disorder in which the sudden, high demand for calcium associated with high milk production exceeds the cow’s ability to stabilize her blood calcium levels after the calf is born.
+Right after this calf was born, Pixie got milk fever –a metabolic disorder in which the sudden, high demand for calcium associated with high milk production exceeds the cow’s ability to stabilise her blood calcium levels after the calf is born.

 When this calf, (his name was Pixer, and I wrote about him here) got bigger and could nurse more vigorously, I was able to direct his nursing to drain the affected quarter first, before he got too full, and after that we got along better.

 Pixer grew huge and very greedy, with such an abundant milk supply.
 And after the withholding period—the safe margin for the antibiotics to be out of Pixie’s milk—we had lots of milk too.